Problems We Found With Washington, D.C. Drinking Water

 Ernesto Esquivel | Water Nerd

-For Hydroviv's assessment of Washington, DC, we collected water quality test data from DC Water's annual Consumer Confidence Report and the U.S. Environmental Protection Agency.
+For Hydroviv's assessment of Washington, DC's tap water, we collected water quality test data from DC Water's annual Consumer Confidence Report and the U.S. Environmental Protection Agency.
 We cross referenced their water quality data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in DC's drinking water.

 Where Does DC Source Its Drinking Water?